by Dr. Lawrence Wilson

 They can include acting as haptens in allergenic hypersensitivity diseases, respiratory allergies, and idiosyncratic drug toxicity; the potential carcinogenic risks of the carbonyl body burden; and the toxic effects of aldehydes in liver disease, embryo toxicity/teratogenicity, diabetes/hypertension, sclerosing peritonitis, cerebral ischemia/neurodegenerative diseases, and other aging-associated diseases.

-Acetaldehyde is produced in many fermented products.
-It alters red blood cell structure.
-It has been known since 1941 that AH easily combines with red blood cell membrane proteins to convert the red blood cells into a "time-release capsule" for AH, releasing the AH in the body far from the site where it attached to the red blood cell (3).
+Red blood cell alteration.
+Acetaldehyde alters red blood cell structure.
+It has been known since 1941 that acetaldehyde easily combines with red blood cell membrane proteins to convert the red blood cells into a "time-release capsuleÓ, releasing the acetaldehyde in the body far from the site where it attached to the red blood cell (3).

-In addition, the work of K.K.
-Tsuboi and colleagues has shown that AH forms stable combinations with hemoglobin in red blood cells.
+Other reasons for reduced oxygenation.
+The work of K.K.
+Tsuboi and colleagues has shown that acetaldehyde forms stable combinations with hemoglobin in red blood cells.
 This reduces the ability of red blood cells to accept, hold, and transport oxygen through the bloodstream, which is their primary function.
 (5)

 Two classic examples of brain pathology involving degeneration of the dendrites in humans are chronic alcoholic brain damage and Alzheimer's disease.

-Acetaldehyde induces a deficiency of vitamin B1.
-Thiamin, or Vitamin B1, is so critical to brain and nerve function it is often called the "nerve vitamin."
-AH has a very strong tendency to combine with B1, as the work of Herbert Sprince, M.D. (discussed below) has shown.
-(7)
+Vitamin B1 deficiency.
+Acetaldehyde can cause a deficiency of vitamin B1 or thiamin.
+Vitamin B1 is so critical to brain and nerve function it is often called the "nerve vitamin."
+The work of Dr. Herbert Sprince, MD(7) showed that acetaldehyde has a very strong tendency to combine with vitamin B. Unfortunately, in detoxifying acetaldehyde, vitamin B1 is destroyed.

 1. Cleary, J.P.
 The NAD Deficiency Diseases.
 J Orthomolecular Med, 1986, 1:164-74.